Skip to Content

 Ticket office for the Huwon Secret Garden in Seoul

-If you have a Royal Palace Pass, just note you do not have automatic entry to the Secret Garden.
-You must exchange the Secret Garden voucher in your pass booklet for a valid timed-entry garden ticket.
+If you have a Royal Palace Pass, you do not have automatic entry into the Secret Garden.
+You must exchange the Secret Garden voucher in your pass booklet for a valid tour timed ticket.
+Visitors who rented a hanbok and received free entry into the palace will also have to purchase an additional ticket.

-Travel Tip: Tours and schedules are subject to change depending on unforeseeable circumstances so always double check times before your trip.
+Travel Tip: Tours and schedules are subject to change depending on unforeseeable circumstances so always verify times before your trip.

 Long line of people waiting for entry into the Huwon Secret Garden